Driver Ed: FAQs

 What if my insurance company wants proof that I have taken a Beginner Driver Education Program?

-If you require proof of completion you will need to obtain your Driver Licence History (DLH) from the Ministry of Transportation (MTO).
-Currently, this is done by request through the MTO and they charge a fee of $12.00 for issuing a Drivers Licence History – instructions for obtaining your DLH can be found at: http://www.mto.gov.on.ca/english/dandv/driver/gradu/studentinfo.htm.
+If you require proof of completion you will need to obtain your Driver Licence History (DLH) from ServiceOntario.
+It is best to go in person.
+They charge a fee of $12.00 for issuing a Drivers Licence History – instructions for obtaining your DLH can be found at: http://www.mto.gov.on.ca/english/dandv/driver/gradu/studentinfo.htm.

 What kind of insurance discount can I expect after successfully completing the Beginner Driver Education Program?